 - The futures market. in the future market traders can join standard contracts to trade a predetermined volume of a currency at a specific price in the future.
 This type of market is intitated on an exchange rather than private contract.

-Basically, the forward and futures markets are initially common for forex traders who want to generate profit from future price changes in a currency pair, cryptocurrencies, or gold.
+As a part of the fundamentals of trading, the forward and futures markets are initially common for forex traders who want to generate profit from future price changes in a currency pair, cryptocurrencies, or gold.
 Eventually, the spot market is the one that determines the price changes and it is the biggest market in the financial world.
-In addition, forex traders are required to understand the fundamentals of the financial markets and the effect on economical reports on the spot market and futures market.
+In addition, forex traders are required to understand the fundamentals of trading and the effect on economical reports on the spot market and futures market.